openhwgroup/programs/TGs/cores-task-group/cve20/CV32E20-240603-monthlyreport.md

-#Summary#
+# Summary
 - CV32E20
 - Date of report (2024-06-03)
 - Prepared by Duncan Bees

-#Activities and progress since last report#
+## Activities and progress since last report

 - PA was ratified and merged in to https://github.com/openhwgroup/programs/blob/master/Project-Descriptions-and-Plans/CVE20/CVE20-PA-2024.md
 - Work proceeds driven mainly by Mario
 - Interrupts and debug working in the Spike reference model
 - Weekly meetings on Thursday 11:00 Eastern time

-- Unplanned
- - n/a

-#Issues and Difficulties#
+## Issues and Difficulties
 - We still lack a resource for RTL tasks that have been identified in the project plan.

-#Actions #
+## Actions
 - Review previously defined tasks (prior to 2024) and ensure any outstanding task that should migrate to project board, does migrate
 - Work to find resource for RTL tasks

-#Timeline and statistics#
+## Timeline and statistics

-Refering to E20 project board Milestone 1 (MS1) due at end of June 2024:
+Refering to [E20 project board](https://github.com/orgs/openhwgroup/projects/5/views/1) Milestone 1 (MS1) due at end of June 2024:

 |	Task Category 					| May 5 2024	| June 3 2024	|
 |	---								| -----------	| -----------	|